fraboniface/fraboniface.github.io/about.md

 ---

-My name is François, I'm a machine learning engineer.
-This means I work in what most people call AI, artificial intelligence.
+My name is François Boniface, I'm a machine learning engineer.
+I work in what most people call AI, artificial intelligence.
 I have varied interests.
 As a consequence, I don't spend my free time coding.
 My GitHub (the portfolio of programmers) is therefore a bit empty.
 Although, I find it unhealthy, employers in this field expect you to live for code and spend your free time doing work-related projects "for fun".
 Enough people are actually willing to bend to that rule that it can become a handicap for those who are not.
 I think a diploma should speak for itself.